-The National Trust: one of those quintessentially British brands which exudes a tea and cake charm.
+The National Trust: one of those quintessentially British brands which exude a tea and cake charm.
 Yet the fact that the charity had money invested in fossil fuels felt seriously out of step with their mission.
 So it was welcome news indeed when on 4th July 2019 the National Trust announced their plan to cease all investment in fossil fuel companies.

 Few people appreciate the scale of the National Trust.
 It’s Europe’s largest conservation charity, looking after 780 miles of coastline and 248,000 hectares of land.
-And while some may curl their lip at the fact that the charity has fossil fuel investments, it’s important to note that the National Trust’s investment policy was already reasonably admirable in terms of eco credentials.
+And while some may curl their lip at the fact that the charity has fossil fuel investments, it’s important to note that the National Trust’s investment policy was already reasonably admirable in terms of eco-credentials.

 The National Trust’s investment portfolio

 Before their announcement last July, the National Trust stipulated that no investment could be made directly in companies that derived more than 10% of its turnover from the extraction of thermal coal or oil from oil sands.
 Having now promised to cease fossil fuel investment and remove existing fossil fuel investments, the National Trust must repurpose 4% of its portfolio.

 With a fund value of just over £1bn, 4% represents a not-insignificant sum.
 For this reason, it’s eminently sensible that the National Trust has committed to a three-year timeline to divest of its fossil fuel investments, though they anticipate the majority of divestments to be completed within twelve months.

 Divesting too rapidly can seriously damage the value of a fund.
 As a charity the National Trust has a responsibility – both to itself and its end-users – to sell their fossil fuel shares slowly in order to maximise the money they recoup from the share price.
 By selling too much, too quickly, it’s possible to make serious financial losses.
 The approach that the charity is taking therefore feels optimal and is a strategy that we would endorse.